minchinweb/minchin.pelican.readers.commonmark/Readme.rst

 - Code block highlighting: Pygments is called to allow code block syntax highlighting.
 Generated site HTML will display code highlighting if you include (or link to) a Pygments CSS file.
+- removes "tag only" lines from the body of your entries.

 Pelican Settings
 ----------------